SAG-AFTRA, the union of actors and performers, has successfully negotiated agreements with 80 video game developers, after a month-long strike.

 With this agreement in place, performers can now return to work on these 80 video game studios included in the deal.
 However, the strike continues against major companies like Disney, Warner Bros., and Electronic Arts.

+The IMA covers both on-camera performers, such as those involved in motion and performance capture, and off-camera performers, like voice actors.
 Other roles, such as singers, dancers, background performers, and stunt artists, are also protected under this agreement.
 While independent developers using the tiered system do not receive discounts for these roles, they still need to sign full-rate IMA agreements.

 “The video game companies in the collective bargaining group do not represent the will of the larger video game industry.”